Vallacar Transit: VTI Brands

 Ceres Liner was the first branding under Vallacar Transit Incorporated which was named after the youngest sister of the founder, Ricardo Yanson Sr. As their operations expanded, several brands are added with different functions and area of operations.

 Bases

 Their subsidiaries are sub-divided by bases.
 These are based on their area of their operation, and their base number shall be the prefix number for their bus fleets.
 Yanson Group started this practice in 2005 after they bought out Lilian Express Inc., and felt that re-organizing their company is needed.

 There are four bases under Vallacar Transit Incorporated:

 Destinations

-Since the re-organization of Yanson Group of Bus Companies in 2005, Rural Transit of Mindanao is sub-divided into bases in which has different areas of service and destinations.
+Since the re-organization of Yanson Group of Bus Companies in 2005, Vallacar Transit Inc. is sub-divided into bases in which has different areas of service and destinations.

 Bacolod Base

 The Bacolod Base is located at Masilingan, Bacolod with its terminal hub at Ceres Bus Liner North Terminal, Mandalagan, Bacolod and at Bacolod South Terminal, Luzuriaga St, Bacolod.
 It is also the main base for Vallacar Transit Incorporated.
 The base is assigned as Base 5 of Yanson Group of Bus Companies.
 Their routes are from Bacolod to the rest of the Negros Island Region, Cebu and Zamboanga City.